 If we have been born again, there are three trustworthy witnesses who will testify to the fact.
 First, the circumstances surrounding the day of your second birthday is witness number one.
 You might call this a personal salvation experience.
 If you’re like me, you may not have an actual date recorded.
 That’s inconsequential because the next two witnesses speak the loudest anyway.
 However, before we go any further, let’s add a couple of important caveats.
 The test is not someone else’s experience compared to yours.
 You can’t look at a one-time event in your life as proof that you are saved nor a time of great failure as proof that you are lost.

 Granted, at times you may not “feel saved,” but that’s not the point.
 Rather, to build a strong case for assurance, you need to look at all the evidence in God’s Word, and this is witness number two.
 Unlike a circus mirror that distorts things, the Bible is a true mirror and judge of our hearts.
 His mirror will show us our true condition.
-We will look specifically at the book of 1 John.
+The signs of spiritual life are primarily found in the book of 1 John.

 Witness number three is a changed life.
 When you are born again by the Holy Spirit, He produces His fruit in you.
+Read 2 Peter 1:10-11.

 Do You Desire the Hearing of God’s Word?